In this Sennheiser Momentum True Wireless 2 review, we try to find out if the earbuds are truly the best pick for an audiophile on the go.

 Treble leans slightly on the brighter side, but it always stays smooth.
 It’s more shimmery than sparkly, effortlessly portraying cymbal crashes.
 If your playlist consists of jazz music, you will love these.

 Another thing that is very obvious on Sennheiser Momentum True Wireless 2 is the soundstage.
-It’s quite large for an in-ear headphone.
+It’s quite large for in-ear headphone.
 Depending on a song, you can hear sounds slightly out of your head.
 The stage is equally wide as it’s deep.

 Despite our praises about the sound, there is still room for improvement.
 Especially in the bass, which could be tighter to accommodate more genres of music.
 There is also a slight elevation in the upper midrange that causes some female vocals to become sibilant.